Mzisbrod/gpt-newspaper/README.md

 ## 🔍 Overview

-GPT Newspaper consists of five specialized sub-agents:
+GPT Newspaper consists of six specialized sub-agents in LangChain's new [LangGraph Library](https://github.com/langchain-ai/langgraph):

 1. **Search Agent**: Scours the web for the latest and most relevant news.
 2. **Curator Agent**: Filters and selects news based on user-defined preferences and interests.